 Ofgem will publish responses a month after the Deadline.
 Two months after the Deadline the Agency for the Cooperation of Energy Regulators (ACER) will publish and send to Ofgem and the European Commission, an analysis on whether the proposals are compatible with TAR NC.
 Within five months from the Deadline, Ofgem will publish a final (motivated) decision.
 It is unclear how Brexit will impact this timetable, more clarity on the post Brexit regime will likely be provided in Ofgem’s final decision.
 The changes will still likely be implemented regardless of any Brexit impact in order to meet the second objective, to facilitate the recovery of more revenue by NGGT, as mentioned above.

 If approved, the new measures will be implemented on 1st October 2020 in time for the start of the new gas year.

 Nic Horsfield is an energy law expert and EELA Partner based in Singapore.
-Please call him on +65 8792 9080 or click here to email her to discuss anything contained in this article or EELA in general.
+Please call him on +65 8792 9080 or click here to email him to discuss anything contained in this article or EELA in general.

 This client alert does not constitute nor is it intended to be legal advice.

 © European Energy Lawyers Alliance 2020.
 All rights reserved